unframework/licheepi-nano-buildroot/README.md

 [Lichee Pi Nano](https://wiki.sipeed.com/soft/Lichee/zh/Nano-Doc-Backup/get_started/first_eye.html) ([English article](https://www.cnx-software.com/2018/08/17/licheepi-nano-cheap-sd-card-sized-linux-board/), [old site](http://nano.lichee.pro/index.html)) is a very small single-board computer that is about the size of an SD card.
 It can run Linux.
 There is a good amount of official documentation on the [original manufacturer site](http://nano.lichee.pro/get_started/first_eye.html) (in Chinese, but easily readable thanks to Google Translate).
 However, the tooling used to build the full card/SPI-Flash images is mostly made up of custom shell scripts, and is not always easy to extend or maintain.

-This repository contains a Buildroot config extension that allows all of those build steps to be handled via a single Buildroot `make` command.
-That means fully building the U-Boot image, Linux kernel, the rootfs image and the final partitioned binary image for flashing onto the bootable micro SD card (I did not finish the work on SPI-Flash boot image builds yet).
+This repository contains a Buildroot-based Linux image build for the Lichee Pi Nano.
+It compiles a U-Boot image, Linux kernel, the rootfs image and the final partitioned binary image for flashing onto the bootable micro SD card (note: SPI-Flash boot image builds are possible but I did not get a chance to try them yet).

-All the configuration is packaged as a `BR2_EXTERNAL` Buildroot extension to avoid the need to fork the entire Buildroot repo.
+All the custom configuration is packaged as a `BR2_EXTERNAL` Buildroot extension to avoid the need to fork the entire Buildroot repo.
 You can fork this project or integrate it as a Git subtree to customize your own OS build on top of it as needed.

-The build can be run inside [Docker](Dockerfile) on Windows/Mac, or directly in your Linux host as well.
+The build process uses [Docker](Dockerfile) for reproducibility and convenience.
+If you are an advanced Linux user you can set up your own build on your host machine by running the same commands as [Dockerfile.base].

-The config files should be reasonably readable, e.g. here is the main Buildroot defconfig file: [configs/licheepi_nano_defconfig](configs/licheepi_nano_defconfig).
+Explore the configuration and modify it at will: e.g. start with the main Buildroot defconfig file in [configs/licheepi_nano_defconfig](configs/licheepi_nano_defconfig).
 You will most likely need to update the Linux DTS (device tree) file to match your board usage, for which you can edit [suniv-f1c100s-licheepi-nano-custom.dts](board/licheepi_nano/suniv-f1c100s-licheepi-nano-custom.dts).
 Sample peripheral descriptions are listed in comments there - uncomment and modify what you need.
 This custom DTS file includes the original [suniv-f1c100s-licheepi-nano.dts](https://github.com/unframework/linux/blob/nano-5.11/arch/arm/boot/dts/suniv-f1c100s-licheepi-nano.dts) in the kernel tree, so you don't need to fork the kernel or duplicate code to make your local customizations.
 I may also set up an equivalent customizable U-Boot DTS file in the future.

 More customization is available by changing other files in the `board` and `configs` directories, such as the kernel boot command, kernel defconfig and SD image layout.
 There is also a preconfigured rootfs overlay folder, ready to populate.